dat256-weedle/weedle/documents/social_contract.md

 ### Responsibilities of Product- and Vice Product Owner

 Prioritize and pick out user stories for each sprint.
-Approve and critisize user stories with their acceptance criterias as basis during sprint demo
+Approve and criticize user stories with their acceptance criteria as basis during sprint demo.

 Vice product owner is in charge when the product owner is the one delivering a user story.